 Novel influenza virus knowledge is constantly evolving; therefore, CDC publishes interim definitions for novel influenza viruses that are currently associated with severe disease in humans (e.g., H5N1, H7N9) or have the potential to cause severe disease in humans (e.g., H5N2).
-The case definitions for these novel influenza viruses may differ from the published national case definition for novel influenza A virus infections.
-Please consult the CDC websites for the most up-to-date definitions.
+The case definitions for these novel influenza viruses may differ from the published national case definition for novel EAIDG 2025 influenza A virus infections.
+Please consult the CDC websites for the most up-todate definitions.

-Novel Influenza A Viruses Associated with Severe Disease in Humans: http://www.cdc.gov/flu/avianflu/h7n9/specimen-collection.htm For case definitions, see: H5N1: https://www.cdc.gov/flu/avianflu/h5n1/case-definitions.htm; H7N9: https://www.cdc.gov/flu/avianflu/h7n9/case-definitions.htm.
+Novel Influenza A Viruses Associated with Severe Disease in Humans: cdc.gov/flu/avianflu/h7n9/specimen-collection.
+For case definitions, see: H5N1 and H&N9: Bird Flu | Bird Flu | CDC.

-- ☐ Case Under Investigation: Illness compatible with influenza in a patient meeting any of the exposure criteria below and for whom laboratory confirmation is not known or pendina. - Exposure criteria: - Patients with recent travel (within <10 days of illness onset) to areas where human cases of avian influenza A (H5N1) or (H7N9) virus infection have become infected or to areas where avian influenza A (H5N1) or (H7N9) viruses are known to be circulating in animals 1.
-OR

-- Patients who have had recent close contact (within <10 days of illness onset) with confirmed or suspected2 cases of human infection with avian influenza A (H5N1) or (H7N9) virus.
+- □ Case Under Investigation: Illness compatible with influenza in a patient meeting any of the exposure criteria below and for whom laboratory confirmation is not known or pending. - Exposure criteria: - Patients with recent travel (within <10 days of illness onset) to areas where human cases of avian influenza A (H5N1) or (H7N9) virus infection have become infected or to areas where avian influenza A (H5N1) or (H7N9) viruses are known to be circulating in animals1.
+OR - Patients who have had recent close contact (within <10 days of illness onset) with confirmed or suspected2 cases of human infection with avian influenza A (H5N1) or (H7N9) virus.
 Close contact may be regarded as coming within about 6 feet (2 meters) of a confirmed or suspected case while the case was ill (beginning 1 day prior to illness onset and continuing until resolution of illness).
-This includes healthcare personnel providing care for a confirmed case, family members of a confirmed case, persons who lived with or stayed overnight with a confirmed or suspected case, and others who have had similar close physical contact3.
+This includes healthcare personnel providing care for a confirmed case, family members of a confirmed or suspected case, and others who have had similar close physical contact3.
 OR - Unprotected exposure to live avian influenza A (H5N1) or (H7N9) virus in a laboratory.